 - Don’t smoke.
 The tobacco habit isn’t just bad for your lungs.
 It also makes heart disease more likely.

-Don’t forget to talk your doctor.
+Don’t forget to talk to your doctor.
 He or she will help you focus on healthy habits.
 Your doctor will also let you know if your family’s medical history makes you more likely to get heart disease and tell you if there’s anything else you should be doing.

-What is your best heart healthy tip?
+What is your best heart-healthy tip?
 Comment below!